NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/reading-digital-metadata.md

 - w = writable
 - x = executable

-2. Having quick access to the permissions and last modified timestamp can be helpful when troubleshooting or assessing risk factors for a given directory's content.
+NB: Having quick access to the permissions and last modified timestamp can be helpful when troubleshooting or assessing risk factors for a given directory's content.
 Try using the same command on a different directory (one of your own, probably a more complex one!)

 ### Checksum creation